 F. Resulting development will not have an undue negative impact on the safety and efficiency of the existing road network.

-G. Resulting development will not have an undue negative impact on neighboring properties.
+G. Resulting development will not have an undue negative impact on neighboring properties including farmland and agricultural operations.

 H. Proposed development is designed and arranged to minimize modification of existing landforms, including rock outcroppings, hilltop lookouts and natural contours.